 Hybrid courses deliver at least 50% of the course material online.
-The remainder of the class is taught in the traditional face-to-face setting which requires the student's attendance at the BRTC campus.
+The remainder of the class is taught in the traditional face-to-face setting which requires the student's attendance on-campus.
 Additional media may be incorporated in the course.